ValyriaTear/ValyriaTear/README.md

 Once you've unpacked the tarball, just run `cmake . && make ` from the top-level directory at the prompt.

 If you have checked it out from the Git repository, run this first to get the latest luabind code:
-`git submodule update --init --remote`
+`git submodule update --init --remote --force`
 and then the usual `cmake . && make`

 You'll then be able to play by typing: `src/valyriatear`